astroprofsmith/intromodern.github.io/_sources/c12dynamic.md

 leaving charge per area per time, as required.

-Knowing what we know now, we can recognize that the lengths between these moving charges has been contracted along the direction of motion, so we can go ahead and write this in terms of what the density would be in a reference frame where the charges are at rest:
+Knowing what we know now, we can recognize that the lengths between these moving charges have been contracted along the direction of motion, so we can go ahead and write $\vec{J}$ in terms of $\rho_0$: what the charge density would be in a reference frame where the charges are at rest:
 ```{math}
 :label: currdenJ0
 \vec{J} = \gamma \rho_0 \vec{v}